Jaycode88/veg-centric-msp3/README.md

         I would like to add option for users to be able to share recipes to their social media pages.

 - ## **DATABASES**
+In this application, I rely on [MongoDB](https://mongodb.com/) as the primary database management system.
+MongoDB is a flexible NoSQL database that allows us to store and manage data in a format that seamlessly fits the dynamic nature of our project.
+It plays a crucial role in storing user information, recipes, categories, and other essential data.

+The database schema is designed to efficiently handle the storage and retrieval of data, ensuring that users can seamlessly interact with the application.
+This section provides an insight into how the application leverages MongoDB to perform various operations, including user management, recipe management, and more.

 - **Models Flow Chart**

-I used a non-relational database with [MongoDB](https://mongodb.com/).
-The arrows on the chart show the connections made between database in my code.
+The arrows on the chart show the connections made between databases in my code.

 ![screenshot](static/documentation/dataflow.webp)

+### **CRUD Functionality**
+##### User Management:

 ## **TESTING**